stoyankanev/gcp-intro-dm-demo/README.md

 - An instance group (with CRM app baked in) + a load balancer.
 - Logs to StackDriver.
 - Use container instead of VM.

-# Investigating Connectivity Issue

-When I created the first version of VPC, subnetwork, firewall and VM I couldn't connect to the VM neither using Console SSH or ssh from my local workstation.
-The VM was not reachable using ping.
-I created another standard VM using GCP Console into the same subnetwork - same thing.
-GCP provided nice document for solving connectivity issues: [Troubleshooting SSH](https://cloud.google.com/compute/docs/troubleshooting/troubleshooting-ssh).
-That document didn't help though.
-A seasoned cloud developer has a best practice in situation like this.
-Create another version of the entities using either Portal or some tutorial instructions that should work.
-Verify that the tutorial version works.
-Then compare all entities (your not-working entity and equivalent tutorial working entity) - in some entity you should see some discrepancy which should give you either the culprit itself or at least some clues how to investivate the issue further.
-So, I created another custom VPC, subnetwork and firewall using instructions in [Using VPC](https://cloud.google.com/vpc/docs/using-vpc) and was able to pinpoint the issue and fix it.

-While investigating the issue I noticed that when choosing the instance in GCP Console and clicking Edit button and checking the ssh key it complains: ```Invalid key.
-Required format: <protocol> <key-blob> <username@example.com> or <protocol> <key-blob> google-ssh {"userName":"<username@example.com>", expireOn":"<date>"}``` ... but logging to instance using the key succeeds: ```ssh -i terraform/modules/vm/.ssh/vm_id_rsa user@<EXTERNAL-IP>```.
-I didn't bother to investigate reason for that error message since I could ssh to the instance using the key.

 # Issue with Creating the Infra Project Using Deployment Manager